Munklar/Partridge-Puzzle/README.md

 http://www.mathpuzzle.com/partridge.html

 Although the articles discuss Partridge Numbers for a variety of shapes (e.g., equilateral triangles, trapezoids, rectangles), I'm only concerned with squares (at least for now).
-The "literature" (all three articles of it) agree that the Partridge Number for square tiles is 8 and that there are 2332 solutions (attributed to Bill Cutler and Patrick Hamlyn).
-I couldn't find a comprehensive list of all possible solutions so I thought I would write a program that would generate them.
+The "literature" (all three articles of it) agree that the Partridge Number for square tiles is 8 and that there are 2332 solutions, attributed to Bill Cutler and Patrick Hamlyn.
+The articles don't say if there are 2332 *unique* solutions that exclude rotations and reflections and I couldn't find a comprehensive list of all possible solutions so I thought I would write a program and generate them myself.

 I came up with an exhaustive search algorithm and implemented it in Python.
 It has a triple nested loop that recurses so that makes it what, an O(N^N) beast?
 As of this writing, it's run for over a week, tried about 5 billion configurations, and found about 1700 solutions.
 That's about 5200 configurations per second.